OmicsWorkflows/KNIME_docker_vnc/README.md

 # Acknowledgement

 We would like to acknowledge work of all the people behind all open-source software, especially the one we are using for the docker image build.

+Access to the CERIT-SC computing and storage facilities provided by the CERIT-SC Center, under the programme "Projects of Large Research, Development, and Innovations Infrastructures" (CERIT Scientific Cloud LM2015085), is greatly appreciated.

 # Licence
 This version of docker file and accompanied files are available under the GNU GPL 3.0 License (see the [LICENSE](../master/LICENSE) file for details), unless stated otherwise.